MayankPatel972/Traffic-light-Simulation/README.md

 ## 🚀 How to Run

--   Click on the below link
+-   Click on the link
 ---> https://mayankpatel972.github.io/Traffic-light-Simulation/